-No directors and chief executive of the Company waived or agreed to waive the emolument paid by the Group during the years ended December 31, 2021 and 2020.
+No directors and chief executive of the Company waived or agreed to waive the emolument paid by the Group during the years ended December 31, 2022 and 2021.

-No emoluments were paid by the Group to the directors as an inducement for joining the Group or as compensation for loss of office during the years end December 31, 2021 and 2020.
+No emoluments were paid by the Group to the directors of Company as an inducement for joining the Group or as compensation for loss of office during the years end December 31, 2022 and 2021.

-26. DIRECTORS' EMOLUMENTS AND OTHER STAFF COSTS (CONTINUED)
+25. DIRECTORS' EMOLUMENTS AND OTHER STAFF COSTS (CONTINUED)